rvolden/C3POa/README.md

 - [racon](https://github.com/isovic/racon)
 - [blat source](https://users.soe.ucsc.edu/~kent/src/blatSrc35.zip) or [blat executable](http://hgdownload.soe.ucsc.edu/admin/exe/)

-To install dependencies, use setup.sh.<br>
+To fetch and build dependencies, use setup.sh.<br>
 setup.sh will download and make the packages that you need to run C3POa (except Python, NumPy, Go, and blat).<br>
 You don't need to have these in your PATH, but if you don't, you'll need to use a [config file](example_config).
+The setup script **does not** install programs or add them to your path.
+If you use the setup script, you still need to put the paths into a config file.

 ```bash
 chmod +x setup.sh